Need Help? Give us a call.

-You see, borrowers with high levels of revolving utilization are ultimately financing their lifestyles with very expensive debt, since carrying a balance month to month means paying very high interest rates.
-This high cost—along with the fact that these borrowers are typically living paycheck to paycheck—makes them precisely the targets of the FICO algorithm.
-Statistically speaking, these individuals are the single category most likely to default on a payment.
+Borrowers with high levels of revolving utilization are ultimately financing their lifestyles with very expensive debt, since carrying a balance month to month means paying very high interest rates.
+This high cost—along with the fact that these individuals are borrowing more than they can pay back—makes them precisely the targets of the FICO algorithm.
+Statistically speaking, these individuals are much more likely to default on a payment.

-Sadly, what inevitably happens in many of these scenarios is that the borrower encounters some unexpected expense or an unexpected loss of income—a car repair, a medical expense, a temporary disability—and next thing they know, they’ve become a delinquent borrower.
+Sadly, what inevitably happens in many of these scenarios is that the borrower encounters some unexpected expense or an unexpected loss of income—a car repair, a medical expense, a temporary disability—and they can’t afford to pay their credit balance.
+They next thing they know, they’ve become a delinquent borrower.

-Don’t let this be you!
 To stay within safe borrowing limits and keep your credit score on the up and up, aim to stay within FICO’s recommendation of a 30% utilization rate or lower.
-This means if your credit card limit is $10,000, you should never charge more than $3,000 at a time before paying down the balance.
+This means that if your credit card limit is $10,000, you should never charge more than $3,000 at a time before paying down the balance.

 In the beginning, FICO doesn’t have those answers, so their algorithm doesn’t have much to go on.

-From a statistical perspective, the more data points that FICO has (like months and years of payments made or not made on time), the more confident the algorithm can be about its overall prediction of your future behavior.
-So if you only have 6 months of credit history, there’s not a lot for the algorithm to work with in terms of data.
+From a statistical perspective, the more data points that FICO has (months and years of payments made or not made on time), the more confident the algorithm can be about its overall prediction of your future behavior.
+So if you only have six months of credit history, there’s not a lot for the algorithm to work with in terms of data.